Coal India unit shuts three mines after protests

-BHUBANESWAR, India, July 11 Mahanadi Coalfields, a unit of Coal India Ltd, has stopped operations at three mines in the eastern state of Odisha following protests by locals over company plans to relocate them to make way for planned mine expansion.
+BHUBANESWAR India Mahanadi Coalfields, a unit of Coal India Ltd, has stopped operations at three mines in Odisha following protests by locals over company plans to relocate them to make way for planned mine expansion.

 More than 100 families are campaigning against the company's plan to shift them about 15 km from their homes around the mines, a company spokesman and a government officer told Reuters on Friday.